Lower Histamine Wine

 I’m super excited to tell you all about it!

-I’ve been trying this wine in moderation for a few months now.
 There are several different options, and they taste amazing!

 I spent a few years trying to find some kind of wine I could tolerate.